-The recent study out of the University of Iceland has corroborated what other studies — like one done in — have found about autoimmune diseases.
+The recent study out of the University of Iceland has corroborated what other studies — like one done in

 In all the research, researchers have concluded that these diseases can be closely associated with PTSD and similar conditions.

 In fact, Healthline reported on the link between RA and PTSD in 2016.